Coastal GasLink pipeline: Protests

 Wetʼsuwetʼen protesters blocked the Morice Forest Service Road that provides access to construction of the pipeline project.
 The first injunction was issued by the B.C.
 Supreme Court in December 2018.
-The RCMP set up a temporary local office on the Morice Forest Service Road to enforce the injunction.
+The RCMP set up a temporary office on the Morice Forest Service Road to enforce the injunction.
 This injunction was extended by the B.C.
 Supreme Court on December 31, 2019.
 The extension included an order authorizing the RCMP to enforce the injunction.
 The hereditary chiefs ordered the eviction of the RCMP and Coastal GasLink personnel.

-The RCMP announced January 30, 2020, that they would stand down while the hereditary chiefs and the province met to discuss and try to come to an agreement.
-However, all parties issued statements on February 4, 2020 that the talks had broken down.
+The RCMP announced January 30, 2020, that they would stand down while the hereditary chiefs and the province met to try to come to an agreement.
+However, all parties issued statements on February 4 that the talks had broken down.
 On February 3, the Office of the Wetʼsuwetʼen asked for a judicial review of the environmental approval for the pipeline.

-On February 6, the RCMP began enforcing the injunction, arresting a total of 21 protesters at camps along the route between February 6 and 9.
+On February 6, the RCMP began enforcing the injunction, arresting 21 protesters at camps along the route between February 6 and 9.
 The largest of those camps is Unistʼotʼen Camp, directly in the proposed path of the pipeline, established in 2010 as a checkpoint, which has since added a healing centre.
 The arrests included protest organizers Karla Tait, Freda Huson and Brenda Michell.
 All were released within two days.
 The RCMP also detained several reporters and interfered with the freedom of the press.
+Two journalists, Amber Bracken and Michael Toledano, were arrested and detained by the RCMP at a pipeline protest.
+Their arrests sparked an outrage from advocates of press freedom in Canada and the United States.
+Toledano said that, “Canadians should know that journalists in this country can be arrested and incarcerated if they're telling a story the RCMP don't like”.

 Union of British Columbia Indian Chiefs Grand Chief Stewart Phillip stated that "we are in absolute outrage and a state of painful anguish as we witness the Wetʼsuwetʼen people having their title and rights brutally trampled on and their right to self-determination denied."